-A sign up bonus is a one-time perk you receive when you apply and are approved for credit card in addition to meeting any special spending or other requirements of the bonus.
+A welcome bonus is a one-time perk you receive when you apply and are approved for credit card in addition to meeting any special spending or other requirements of the bonus.

-Typical sign up bonuses are given as a lump sum of points.
+Typical welcome bonuses are given as a lump sum of points.
 We compute the value of the bonus applying a reasonable point value to the lump sum of points.
 Cash back cards sometimes give increased cash for a limited time with a cap.
 In that case, the

-We exclude sign up bonus from the ‘Net Annual Rewards’ calculation because it’s not a yearly reward.
+We exclude welcome bonus from the ‘Net Annual Rewards’ calculation because it’s not a yearly reward.